 What will the cost of attending Salve Regina University be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-Salve Regina University’s tuition and fees change based on: B Course load for both full and part-time students
+Salve Regina University’s tuition and fees change based on: •Campus location for full-time and part-time students •Course load for both full and part-time students

-The majority of Salve Regina University undergrads use financial aid to help pay for school.
-In 2021, 1,466 of the 2,150 undergrads enrolled received financial aid.
-Salve Regina University meets 70.6 percent of the demonstrated financial need for undergraduates.
+The majority of Salve Regina University undergrads use financial aid to finance their education.
+In 2022, 1,490 of the 2,149 undergrads enrolled received financial aid.
+Salve Regina University meets 69.8% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $28,902 a year.
-Around 82.5 percent of Salve Regina University undergrads take out student loans to cover any remaining costs.
-Salve Regina University graduates who have student loans graduate with an average of $47,467 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $29,822 a year.
+Around 82% of Salve Regina University undergrads take out student loans to cover any remaining costs.
+Salve Regina University graduates who have student loans graduate with an average of $45,579 of student loan debt.